 Prof. (Dr.) Prabhash Ranjan holds a PhD in law from King’s College London.
 He studied at King’s College London on a doctoral scholarship.
 Prabhash studied at School of Oriental and African Studies (SOAS) for LLM on a British Chevening Scholarship.
 He also holds LLB and BA (Hons) in Economics degrees from University of Delhi.

 Prabhash teaches and publishes in the area of international investment law and international trade law.
-He has been a faculty member at South Asian University, National Law University Jodhpur and National University of Juridical Sciences.
+He was working as an Associate Professor at the South Asian University – an international university established by the SAARC nations – before joining JGU.
+Prabhash has also worked as an Associate Professor at the National Law University Jodhpur and as Assistant Professor at the National University of Juridical Sciences, Kolkata.
 He has been a Visiting Scholar at Brookings India and a Visiting Fellow at the Lauterpacht Centre for International Law, Cambridge University.
 He was member of the team that drafted the 260th report of the Law Commission of India on the 2015 draft model Indian bilateral investment treaty.
 Recently he was invited by the Parliamentary committee on External Affairs to depose as an expert witness on ‘India and bilateral investment treaties’.

 As a visiting faculty, Prabhash has taught courses on international investment law and international trade law at several prominent universities like the National Law School of India University Bangalore, National Law University Delhi and the Indian Institute of Foreign Trade.